 RSA 21-I:30 specifies that the State provide certain health care benefits for retired employees and their spouses through a single-employer (primary government and component units) defined benefit plan.
 These benefits include group hospitalization, hospital medical care, surgical care, and other medical care.
 Substantially all of the State's employees who were hired on or before June 30, 2003 and have 10 years of service may become eligible for these benefits if they reach normal retirement age while working for the State and receive their pensions on a periodic basis rather than in a lump sum.
 During fiscal year 2004, legislation was passed that requires State Group I employees hired on or after July 1, 2003 to have 20 years of state service in order to qualify for retiree health benefits.
 All CCSNH employees fall into the Group I category.
 Additionally, during fiscal year 2012, legislation was passed requiring Group I employees hired after July 1, 2011 to have 25 years of State service and increased the normal retirement age for Group I employees hired after July 1, 2011.
+The CCSNH liability does not include individuals that retired as CCSNH employees prior to 2012.

-These and similar benefits for active employees and retirees are authorized by RSA 21-I:30 and provided through the Employee and Retiree Benefit Risk Management Fund which is the state's self-insurance internal service fund.
+These and similar benefits for active employees and retirees are authorized by RSA 21-I:30 and provided through the Employee and Retiree Benefit Risk Management Fund which is the State's self-insurance internal service fund.
 The State OPEB Plan funds the cost of medical and prescription drug claims by charging actuarially developed working rates to State agencies for participating employees, retirees, and eligible spouses.
 An additional major source of funding for retiree benefits is from the NHRS medical subsidy payment described previously in this footnote.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.
 The State administers the plan.
 It does not issue a separate stand-alone financial report.